qtc-de/beanshooter/README.md

 -----

-Recently I tested a host system that had a JMXMP (JMX Messaging Protocol) listener running.
-JMXMP is just an alternate way to access a JMX agent and differs in some points from the Java RMI access as described above.
+*JMXMP* (JMX Messaging Protocol) is just an alternate way to access a JMX agent and differs in some points from the Java RMI access as described above.
 However, for the purpose of this tool, these differences do not really matter.
-The important thing is that also the JMXMP connector can allow unauthenticated connections and it is also possible to use the **MLet MBean** over this connector.
+The important thing is that also the *JMXMP* connector can allow unauthenticated connections and it is also possible to use the *MLet MBean* over this connector.

 The required classes for the JMXMP connector can be found inside a *.jar* file called *jmxremote_optional.jar*.
 Unfortunately, this *.jar* does not has its own project on Maven anymore (it seems like it was an artifact of the JMX project once, but was removed for some reason).
 Now, it can be loaded as an artifact of other projects.